wannasleepforlong/Table-based-Basic-Question-Answering-with-Tapas/README.md

 -To reproduce this:
   - Clone the repositiry
   - Install neccessary libraries
-  - Open cmd in the main directory and run `streamlit app.py`
+  - Open cmd in the main directory and run `streamlit run app.py`